DerNoli/imacfan_linux/README.md

 Check if applesmc-dkms is running by typing: sudo lsmod | grep applesmc

+also check that applesmc fan mode is set to manual.
+Look up google for instructions.

 I also tried to make a proper packagefile for Arch Linux:

 git clone https://github.com/DerNoli/imacfan_linux/tree/imacfan_makepkg_ready.git